YoussefAmrRagab/Clothing-Mart/README.md

 3. Run `flutter pub get` to install dependencies.
 4. Ensure Firebase setup and configuration (refer to Firebase documentation).
 5. Run the app on your preferred device/emulator with `flutter run`.

-## Note

-This is not the final version and needs more modification some features not working (like: search, recommendation, and changing user image), and there are some bugs but I will solve it at nearest time as I can also the code needs more reorganizing and i will do it as much as I can